I have a confession to make: I am an SEO tools junkie.

 Other times I’ll notice a site has too many inbound links from pages that do not rank for their exact match title tag, indicating sites with penalties or low authority.
 The tool will also pull social shares and other information regarding social engagement.

-Below you can see a sample site audit for www.mardel.com:
+Below you can see a sample site audit for my site www.mardel.com:

 After looking at a BLP report, I can say that 90% of the time I know exactly what’s going on with a site, what it needs to improve in the rankings, a site’s strengths and danger zones.

 Applying the same extensive research to the major competitors in a keyword sector allows me to find trends and commonalities in the space.
 For example, I can see keywords that have a lot of social engagement, or keywords with a lot of guest blog links, or keywords with lots of article marketing links.

 By running a BLP for the top 15-20 sites I can analyze specific backlinks for each of the top sites, see what kinds of backlinks they have, the anchor density and spread for each of the major sites, and more.
 Once I know what’s working, I use this data to help me create our strategy to improve rankings in each particular industry.